gmc-code/PC-Python/docs/python_files/text_files.rst

 .. py:function:: fileobject.read(size)

-    :param size: the number of characters (in text mode) or bytes (in binary mode) that are read; default 0 for whole file.
+    :param size: the number of characters (in text mode) or bytes (in binary mode) that are read; default 0 or omitted for whole file.

 ----

 Context manager approach
 --------------------------

-| The recommended approach for opening files is to use a context manager, "with ... as ...", so that the file is closed automatically.
+| The recommended approach for opening files is to use a context manager, **"with ... as ..."**, so that the file is closed automatically.
 | See: https://realpython.com/python-with-statement/
 | The code below reads the whole file and prints it.